enclustra/meta-enclustra-socfpga/README.md

 ### KAS

 The recommended build flow is to use kas, which is a Python based tool that provides an easy mechanism to setup a bitbake project.
 The configuration file [build.yml](build.yml) provides all required settings.
-See [documentation](https://kas.readthedocs.io/en/latest/command-line.html) for more details.
+See [kas documentation](https://kas.readthedocs.io/en/latest/command-line.html) for more details.

 #### Installation